 Ex-NFL cheerleader details extreme weight loss methods former teammates would adopt

-A former New Orleans Saints cheerleader who is suing the organization and the NFL over workplace practices alleged that the team’s policies were used to control cheerleaders on and off the field.
+A former New Orleans Saints cheerleader who is suing the organization and the NFL over workplace practices alleges that the team’s policies were used to control cheerleaders on and off the field.

-Bailey Davis, 22, explained in an interview to host Amanda Knox on the Facebook Watch show “The Scarlett Letter Reports” the Saints’ policies kept control of her and her fellow cheerleaders whether they were at work or not.
+On the Facebook Watch show “The Scarlett Letter Reports,” Bailey Davis, 22, told host Amanda Knox that the Saints’ policies kept control of her and her fellow cheerleaders whether they were at work or not.
 She also said the team had different rules for football players.

 “Red flags were popping up in the beginning.
 We would have weigh-ins every month and everyone was so concerned,” Davis said.
 “You would not eat that day.
 You would not drink anything because you had to be the weight you were at auditions or you could be benched.”